 This condition is typically seen only in older dogs, since a majority of the kidneys must usually be dysfunctional before any clinical symptoms are seen.

 Possible Treatments: Chronic kidney disease is diagnosed through urine and blood testing.
-Affected dogs will undergo fluid therapy, but from there, the prognosis and treatment depends on the state of your dog’s kidneys.
+The prognosis and treatment depends on the state of your dog’s kidneys.
 Your veterinarian may recommend certain medications, a diet change, or regular home fluid therapy to keep your canine as comfortable as possible.

 7. Neutering or Spaying